🔍 공개 퀴즈 검색

 Magnetic domains are:

-1. Small regions with aligned atomic magnets ✓
+1. Regions with aligned atomic magnets ✓

 2. Holes in materials